Do you want to know how to ship vinyl records safely, securely and still give your customer the best unboxing experience?

 Shipping vinyl records through the mail sounds like a harrowing experience.
-With more and more delivery drivers seemingly preoccupied with maximising their ‘kicking distance’ record for parcels, and increasing pressure on parcel companies to increase how many parcels they pile in each van per trip, it’s no surprise that vinyl packaging issues are a hot topic on the net.
+With increasing pressure on delivery companies and couriers alike to pile more packages into each van per trip, it's no surprise that vinyl packaging issues are a hot topic on the net.

 Let's get to the point.

 There are many Blog articles (usually surrounded by ads for cheap packaging), as well as forum posts that proclaim to show you how to ship vinyl records - you need to wrap your vinyl in bubblewrap, tape, non-stick packing paper, doubly reinforced and stiffened board parcels, and then apparently you need to deploy a high-tech futuristic stasis device that negates the laws of physics, time, and delivery drivers steel-toe boots.
 I may have made the part about the stasis device up.
 But the other recommendations are also time-worn examples of taking things a little too far...
 (I especially love the recommendation to use a pizza box!)
 Let me explain...

 Vinyl Packaging Advice 1 (Good advice, but better options are available!)